cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ### Business

-As a business journalist, she covers business from the stock market, commodity prices, aviation, agriculture, tourism, and overall local and international news impacting Fiji.
-She is currently responsible for developing and running the most extensive business and finance reporting in the Pacific Islands.
+As a business journalist, she covers business news including the stock market, commodity prices, aviation, agriculture, tourism, and overall local and international news impacting Fiji.
+She is currently responsible for running the most extensive business and finance reporting in the Pacific Islands.

 ### Journalism